 of tariff rates exhibited by Tariff Act of 1930, as a mended by Presidential prochamations and and e agreements any of an.
 1, 1937. and all material produced in Cubbs are entitled to a minimum its preformes of 20 Dereven under 1111 of the Cuban Agreement of Aug 23, 1934.
 Some of the articles may be free of daty under art.
 I of the agree-net but no decision on specific articles has a syst.
 (Nov.
 1, 1930) been made.
-"In this difference of the Cuban Agreement of the strained material and the District of Co-mannes."
-If the Cuban Agreement of Aug 23, 1934.
+"In this difference of the cuban Agreement of the strained material and the District of Co-mannes."
+I of the Cuban Agreement of Aug 23, 1934.
 Some of the articles may be free of daty under art.
-I of the agree-net but no decision on specific articles has any etc. (Nov.
+I of the agree-net but no decision on specific articles has any et (Nov.
 1, 1930) been made.
-"In this present of the Cuban Agreement of the strained strained and the District of Co-mannes."
-If the product is animeted are subject to revenue taxe on their importation into the Unicel State of a bove defined) as well as into Poerto Hics.
-The taxes apply to the articles named whether or not refined, subplootated, upbated, hydrogenated, or otherwise presence."
+"In this present of the Cuban Agreement of the strained strained in the strained strained and the District of Co-mannes."
+I of the product a samplested are subject to revenue taxe on their importation into the United State of a bove defined) as well as into Poerio Hics.
+The taxes apply to the articles named whether or not refined, subplooted, upbated, bydreemental, or otherwise presence."
 "The status subject to Treasury decision.
-The revenue tax of 3 cents per pound on "incluble oils, fats, or groanes", owever, would not presumably apply and the interior.
-"Bose and apply to products on American Issues: "The status subject to Treasury decision.
-The revenue late of 3 cents per pound on "incluble oils, fats, or groanes", owever, would as.
-Havaii, Midway Islands, Puerto Ruo, Guan Amercan Shano, Wake Island, Puerann Chana I and Artifician I and the state of the training information of the state of the following designated as "moncontique and the state of the state of the state of the state and the following designated as "moncontique intervine" and the state of the state of the state of the following designated as "moncontique and the state of digw." in th
+The revenue tax of 3 cents per pound on "incluible oils, fats, or greanes", owever, would not presumably apply I but refined in the revision.
+Amerena Shame, Market Market Market Market "The status subject to Treasury decision.
+The revenue late of 3 cents per pound on "incluible oils, fats, or greanes", owever, would an, Hawaii, Middaw Jahah, Hawein, Middaw Jahah, Hawaii, M in th